Blog

 Clinical Laboratory Management Solutions for Lab Revenue Cycle Management (Lab RCM)

-Problems and Solutions: Laboratory Information Systems and Laboratory Billing Solutions
+Problems and Strategies: Laboratory Information Systems and Laboratory Billing Solutions

-The laboratory billing process involves financial laboratory software systems that automate the RCM cycle to identify and generate medical bills, process claims and payments, and collect revenue for testing services rendered.
+The laboratory billing process involves financial laboratory software systems that automate the RCM cycle to identify and generate medical bills, process claims and payments, and collect revenue for rendered testing services.

 When done properly, the laboratory billing process begins with the patient's first interaction with the testing organization and its laboratory information system, and ends when the lab receives full payment for its services.

-Effective laboratory revenue cycle management follows seven key steps:
+Effective laboratory revenue cycle management encompasses seven key stages:

 - Pre-registration